notsnapback/rhacm-aws-sno-lab/README.md

 terraform apply
 ```

-Get the access key values for the admin user you created:
+Get the access key values for the admin user you created (save these for later):

 ```bash
 teraform output